WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 - Create key set (`B1`/`P1`/`S1`)
 - Create Bitcoin transaction as follows:
 	- Output: Change address `B1`
-	- Optional output: OP_RETURN <link to DDO continuation>
+	- Optional output: `OP_RETURN <link to DDO continuation>`
 	- Signing key is `S0`, which reveals public key `P0` in the transaction
 - Issue TX0 and wait for confirmation.
 Get TX Ref encoding of the transaction `TXREF(TX0)`

 At this point we have a DID of the format `did:btcr:<TXREF(TX0)>`

+The initial BTCR DID is shown in the left side of this diagram.

 ![BTCR Transaction Structure](btcr-tx-ref.png)